The HCET has transformed the lives of many families and individuals in the Hantam district. The stories of four local

 Nombulelo’s daughter Pamela attended HCET institutions from preschool to Grade 9.
 Benefiting from Trust bursaries, she completed her matric in Colesberg and obtained a degree in social work (cum laude) from the Huguenot College in Wellington.
 She now works as a social worker in Vredenburg in the Western Cape.

-Nombulelo’s son Luwando was also educated at the Trust from preschool to Grade 9.
+Nombulelo’s son Lwando was also educated at the Trust from preschool to Grade 9.
 Benefiting from a Trust bursary, he completed his matric at St Andrew’s School in Bloemfontein, where he was a prefect in his final year.
 He is currently the administrative assistant at Umthombo Wolwazi Intermediate School.

 Nombulelo’s sister Thembakazi was also trained as an ECD teacher when the HCET started, and still works at the Trust as a Grade R teacher.
 She continued her studies part-time, and has obtained a teacher’s diploma from the University of the Free State.
 In 2015, she came second in the Northern Cape ECD awards.

 Thembakazi’s daughter Sisiont attended HCET institutions from preschool to Grade 9.
 Benefiting from Trust bursaries, she completed her matric in Colesberg, and completed a welding course at the West Coast FET College.
-She now workers as a welder in Saldanha Bay.
+She now works as a welder in Saldanha Bay.

 Nombulelo’s younger brother, Thembinkosi, also attended HCET institutions from preschool to Grade 9.
 Utilising Trust bursaries, he completed his matric in Colesberg, and trained as a welder at the Pelindaba Skills Institute in Pretoria.
 A star pupil, he became junior South African welding champion, and represented South Africa at the Skills Olympiad in Helsinki.
 After several years as a senior welding instructor at the West Coast FET College (see the picture above), he now works as a specialist welder for Afrox in Germiston.

 Nombulelo’s younger sister Bulelwa utilised a Trust bursary to obtain a diploma in financial management from the Bloemfontein Technicon, and now works for Metropolitan Life in Colesberg.
 Both her children are in the Trust school.